 Designed for the EMT and first responder, Paulson Manufacturing also provides protective gear to defend firefighters and EMTS from exposure to pathogens and infectious diseases.
 Inexpensive and disposable, these products help prevent contact from splashing, smoke, and airborne particulate matter.

 At Paulson Manufacturing, nothing is more important to us than your trust, reliance, and confidence.
 As such, we strive to provide the highest quality safety and protective gear to safeguard our emergency services personnel and help saves lives.

-To learn more about how the expert staff at Paulson Manufacturing can help protect your firefighters, please contact us today.
+Contact Us Today to hear more about how the expert staff at Paulson Manufacturing can help protect your firefighters.